GbengaOshinaga/ResponseHandler/README.md

 ## ResponseHandler
-ResponseHandler is an express middleware for sending json responses.
+ResponseHandler is a simple express middleware for sending json responses.

 ### Installation and Usage
 ```